bigpipe/hotpath/README.md

 Optimizations for the sake of performance are great as long as they do not affect the memory management of your process.

+#### Our usecase:

+Severing files directly out of node's memory minimizes the about of I/O we need to serve the given file.
+The restricted hot path cache ensures that only the top requested files get cached and we do not blow out of memory.
+It only takes a small percentage of free memory.
+2% by default and 10% if you have more than 1.7 GB available on your system.

 ## Installation

 The module is released frequently to the npm registry and can be installed